VWiman/continuity/README.md

 ### Day 8 - 15 Oct

 > Implemented full Crud, some commenting and fine tuning suffered.
 Left to do is commenting, fine tuning and planning presentation.

+### Day 9 - 16 Oct

+> Fine tuned some parts, implemented filtering for movies, games and shows in search.